Glossary

 Fancy Butt

-A shingle with the butt end machined in some pattern.
+A shingle with the butt end machined into a pattern.
 Fancy butt shingles are usually used on sidewalls to form geometric designs in the shingle pattern.

 Fiddleback